-Data source for 2000-2010: National Center for Education Statistics (NCES), Integrated Postsecondary Education Data System (IPEDS), including data corrected by institutions through the IPEDS prior year revision system, with minor data adjustments as needed for improved data accuracy.
+1Data source for 2000-2011: National Center for Education Statistics (NCES), Integrated Postsecondary Education Data System (IPEDS), including data corrected by institutions through the IPEDS prior year revision system, with minor data adjustments as needed for improved data accuracy.
 (Note: Bellevue University submitted a significant change in enrollment for fall 2009 through the IPEDS prior year revision system for 2009 data.
 The increased reported enrollment for fall 2009 was due to changing the institution's fall reporting date from September 7 to September 30.)

-Estimated enrollments for fall 2011 are based on the latest available information from the following sources:
+Estimated enrollments for fall 2012 are based on the latest available information from the following sources:

 For the University of Nebraska: University of Nebraska Central Administration.
-For the Nebraska State College System: NSCS central office staff.
-For the other sectors: Estimated enrollment that an institution reported to the NCES through Part B of the fall 2011 IPEDS Institutional Characteristics Survey or the actual headcount that the institution reported directly to the Coordinating Commission.
+For the other sectors: Estimated enrollment that an institution reported to the NCES through Part B of the fall 2012 IPEDS Institutional Characteristics Survey.

-Dana College was closed in August 2010.
+2Dana College was closed in August 2010.

-Beginning in 2006, Doane College-Lincoln became a reporting institution, separate from Doane College.
+3Beginning in 2006, Doane College-Lincoln became a reporting institution, separate from Doane College.
 For the purpose of calculating changes in enrollment, the headcounts at the two campuses are totaled.